 Ward Wilson, Executive Director email@example.com

 Judy Petersen, Executive Director Emeritus

 Judith Petersen served as executive director for Kentucky Waterways Alliance from 1997 to 2017 and is still an invaluable resource for the organization as a consultant.
 Judy is a national leader in clean water policy and respected voice for Kentucky waterways.
-She holds a B.S in aerospace engineering from Pennsylvania State University
+She holds a B.S in aerospace engineering from Pennsylvania State University.

 Laura Gregory, Red River Watershed Coordinator firstname.lastname@example.org

 Laura Gregory joined the KWA team as the Red River Watershed Coordinator in May 2017.
 Born and raised in Denton, TX, Laura attended The University of Texas at Austin, receiving a B.A. in Geography.
 Since then she has rock climbed, backpacked, biked, worked migrant farm jobs, and played music across the country.
 She moved to Kentucky in 2009 after falling in love with the people, the place, the music, and the perfect climate for gardening.
-Laura is also the Coordinator for the Wolfe County, KY Grow Appalachia Program- a non-profit, grant funded, science and education based organic gardening program.
+Laura was previously the Coordinator for the Wolfe County, KY Grow Appalachia Program- a non-profit, grant funded, science and education based organic gardening program.